-Warnings provide information which may reduce the risk of personal injury and prevent possible damage to others, your vehicle and its equipment.
+How can you reduce the risk of personal injury and prevent possible damage to others, your vehicle and its equipment?
+In this guide, answers to such questions are contained in comments highlighted by the warning triangle symbol.
+These comments should be read and observed.